oziesiek/Ethical-Hacking-Python-Project/README.md

 3. BruteForce SSH: Tool to guess and try SSH login details using a list of passwords.
 4. Backdoor: Allows Remote command execution on a target machine; use responsibly for testing purposes.
 5. Code Injector: Demonstrates HTML code injection techniques, fostering a deeper understanding of web vulnerabilities.
+6. Deauther attack: Forcing devices to disconnect from a network by sending de-authentication frames
-6. DHCP Listener: Captures DHCP packets on a Wi-Fi network and displays relevant information about the devices
+7. DHCP Listener: Captures DHCP packets on a Wi-Fi network and displays relevant information about the devices
-7. DNS Spoofer: Spoofs DNS responses to redirect traffic, highlighting potential security loopholes.
+8. DNS Spoofer: Spoofs DNS responses to redirect traffic, highlighting potential security loopholes.
-8. Download Module: Downloads files from URLs securely and efficiently for legitimate purposes.
+9. Download Module: Downloads files from URLs securely and efficiently for legitimate purposes.
-9. Email Bomber: Sends multiple emails to a target address, emphasizing email security configurations.
+10. Email Bomber: Sends multiple emails to a target address, emphasizing email security configurations.
-10. Execute and Send Email: Sends emails with the output of command executions, promoting secure communication practices.
+11. Execute and Send Email: Sends emails with the output of command executions, promoting secure communication practices.
+12. Fake Wifi Beacon: Create fake access points and fooling nearby devices by sending valid beacon frames to the air
-11. IP Scanner: Scans a range of IP addresses to discover active hosts, aiding network exploration.
+13. IP Scanner: Scans a range of IP addresses to discover active hosts, aiding network exploration.
-12. Keylogger: Records keystrokes for educational purposes, enhancing awareness about potential security risks.
+14. Keylogger: Records keystrokes for educational purposes, enhancing awareness about potential security risks.
-13. MAC Address Changer: Modifies the MAC address of a network interface on Unix-like systems for increased anonymity.
+15. MAC Address Changer: Modifies the MAC address of a network interface on Unix-like systems for increased anonymity.
-14. Packet Sniffer: Captures and analyzes network packets, providing insights into network data flow.
+16. Packet Sniffer: Captures and analyzes network packets, providing insights into network data flow.
-15. Phone finder: Retrieves comprehensive details about phone numbers, including country, carrier, and validity.
+17. Phone finder: Retrieves comprehensive details about phone numbers, including country, carrier, and validity.
-16. Ransomware: Simulation designed to demonstrate the mechanics of ransomware attacks, utilizing symmetric and asymmetric encryption techniques.
+18. Ransomware: Simulation designed to demonstrate the mechanics of ransomware attacks, utilizing symmetric and asymmetric encryption techniques.
-17. Replace Downloads: Intercepts and replaces website downloads, ensuring secure file retrieval.
+19. Replace Downloads: Intercepts and replaces website downloads, ensuring secure file retrieval.
-18. Trojan:** A malicious PDF executor that downloads and runs a malicious PDF file, emphasizing caution against potential threats.
+20. Trojan:** A malicious PDF executor that downloads and runs a malicious PDF file, emphasizing caution against potential threats.
-19. WiFi Password Extractor: Retrieves saved WiFi passwords from Windows network profiles, and sends them by e-mail to a defined address.
+21. WiFi Password Extractor: Retrieves saved WiFi passwords from Windows network profiles, and sends them by e-mail to a defined address.
-20. WiFi All OS password extractor: Retrieves saved WiFi passwords from Windows, Linux & MacOs.
+22. WiFi All OS password extractor: Retrieves saved WiFi passwords from Windows, Linux & MacOs.
-21. ZIP File Password Cracker: Cracks password-protected ZIP files using a dictionary attack, facilitating authorized access to protected content.
+23. ZIP File Password Cracker: Cracks password-protected ZIP files using a dictionary attack, facilitating authorized access to protected content.

 ## Usage